 Rightly Proclaiming the Gospel and Dividing the Laws

 I was privileged to know a new Christian as he stepped into the faith and into the church of God.
 Sadly, as he was taught by more academically-minded individuals from my church body (the Lutheran Church – Missouri Synod), there was a disconnect between the terms he heard them using and the terms he read in his Bible.
 There was miscommunication, because the teachers used academic terms with intended meanings that had been refined by centuries of church discourse but which were used differently from the plain uses of those terms that my friend saw in Scripture.
-This led him to misinterpret the teaching, and then to reject the whole church body and switch to another denomination entirely.
+This led him to misunderstand the teachers, and then to reject the whole church body and switch to another denomination entirely.

 The below is the result of my conversations with him.
 It is my attempt at confessing the faith for the new Christian in today’s audience: the substance that I inherit from Lutheran teachers, recast to avoid man-made academic terminology.